 Purchasing a high-quality hard water stain remover is the most simple and effective solution to deal with hard water stains on bathroom taps and faucets.

-Do online research and seek recommendations for top-rated tap cleaners to buy one.
+Do online research and seek recommendations for top-rated tap cleaners to buy.
 Also, read online consumer reviews and ratings to make a wise decision.

 Always keep a bottle of white vinegar on hand.
 This DIY home cleaning solution works on all types of hard water stains when mixed with water.